selfcommunity/developers-doc/docs/apireference/v2/event/search_events.md

 title: Search Events
 ---

-This endpoint performs events search only for events that has `visible = true` or when `visible = false` the user must already be subscribed to the event.
+This endpoint (without params) returns the list of all events visible for the current user; this means all events with `visible = true` and also the events with `visible = false` and subscribed by the current user.
+The list of events can be filtered by some params (see the parameters section for more information).

 :::info